wet-boew/wet-boew-documentation/research/2020-36-json-ld-and-rdfa.md

 Try to expand the context, as suggested by the JSON-LD working example.

 * The property "about" produces the same results
-* Google SD Tool complain about steps - it don't recongnize it
+* Google SD Tool complains about steps - it doesn't recognize it

 ```
 <script type="application/ld+json">